Description

 Vilon Peptide and Cancer Cells

 Scientific studies reported negative results when Vilon was combined with a platinum-based chemotherapeutic agent.
-The anti-cancer potential of Vilon and its potential within chemotherapy research is still under investigation and studies are not yet conclusive.
-The scientists revealed that “Vilon stimulated apoptosis both in young and old rats, but the inhibitory effect of cyclophosphan was abolished in the presence of vilon in culture media”[2]
+The anti-cancer potential of Vilon and its potential within chemotherapy research is still under investigation, and studies are not yet conclusive.
+The scientists revealed that “Vilon stimulated apoptosis both in young and old rats, but the inhibitory effect of cyclophosphan was abolished in the presence of vilon in culture media.”[2]

 Vilon Peptide and Immunity

 Furthermore, Interleukin-2 may be vital in immune response coordination to microbial infection, as it may inhibit the prevalence of autoimmune reactions.
 The activation of interleukin-2 signaling is one suggested action of Vilon peptide in the spleen.
-Vilon may reinstate the immune system to a more effective state and may potentially activate lymphocytes and splenocytes—boosting natural prevention against the prevalence of autoimmune reactions.
+Vilon may reinstate the immune system to a more effective state and potentially activate lymphocytes and splenocytes—boosting natural prevention against the prevalence of autoimmune reactions.

 Vilon Peptide and the Kidneys, Heart

-Vilon Peptide and Cell Aging
+Vilon Peptide and Cellular Aging

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.